-- Was testimony or evidence in conflict with other testimony or evidence in the record? - Does the individual have firsthand knowledge? - Does the individual appear to be telling the truth? - Will s/he benefit from hiding the truth? - Has evidence been presented that the petitioner has been unreliable or inconsistent in the past?
+- Was testimony or evidence in conflict with other testimony or evidence in the record? - Does the individual have firsthand knowledge? - Does the individual appear to be telling the truth? - Will s/he benefit from hiding the truth? - Has evidence been presented that the person providing testimony has been unreliable or inconsistent in the past?